 The risk factors identified below, are those which the Board believes to be material in relation to the Group but these risks may not be the only risks faced by the Group.
-Additional risks, including those that the Board is unaware of or those that are currently deemed not to be material, may also result in decreased income, increased expenses or could result in a decline in the value of Common Shares.
+Additional risks, including those that the Board is unaware of or those that are currently deemed immaterial, may also result in decreased income, increased expenses or could result in a decline in the value of Common Shares.